SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 (together with their associated values), but they can only store one or the other at a time.

-The different barcode types can be checked using a ``switch`` statement, as before.
+The different barcode types can be checked using a switch statement, as before.
-This time, however, the associated values can be extracted as part of the ``switch``:
+This time, however, the associated values can be extracted as part of the switch statement:

 .. testcode:: enums